-Adopting Cats with Ringworm…it’s not that scary!
+Adopting Cats with Ringworm

 Adopting is an exciting decision and just as you would prep for any new addition, it’s important to prepare to take on the new responsibilities of pet ownership.
-Most often those new responsibilities involve house-training and basic manners, but when you take a chance and adopt an animal who is recovering from an infection or illness, you are giving that animal a second chance at life and their best chance for proper healing.
+Most often those new responsibilities involve pet training and basic manners, but when you take a chance and adopt an animal who is recovering from an infection or illness, you are giving that animal a second chance at life and their best chance for proper healing.

 In the spring and summer, our shelter prepares for “kitten season” - a time of year when unaltered cats reproduce and numerous litters of young kittens end up at the Humane Society of Charlotte.
 Because these cats and kittens are arriving from various environments, they are more likely to be at risk of infections or illnesses.
 One infection that we see frequently is Ringworm.